michaelb/michaelb/README.md

 # You would like to show me something ?
 Yeah sure (sigh) ...

-Comment: most people ask me to fix stuff, I am kind of acostumed and will patiently listen.
+Comment: most people ask me to fix stuff, I am kind of acostumed and will patiently listen, and probably help.
 I am merciless towards those would could have easily solved their issues by themselves though.
 Also don't appreciate if they constantly break my workflow.

-#  What I have been doing these time ?
+#  What I have been doing these times ?
 Well I have been working about this side project of mine.
 It's about this and that, does it sound interesting to you?

 Comment: I gladly appreciate the attention, however I will make sure not to overwelm people with information or enthusiasm because they asked such a question most likely to be polite.